GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 {% Aside %}
   This feature is about having a standalone app window with multiple tabs (containing separate documents inside the app scope) inside it.
-It is not to be confused with `"display": "browser"`, which does already exist and has a separate meaning (specifically, that the app is opened in a regular browser tab).
+It is not to be confused with the existing `"display": "browser"`, which has a separate meaning (specifically, that the app is opened in a regular browser tab).
 {% endAside %}